hklarner/PyBoolNet/README.md

 ## Contributions
 - send pull requests to the `develop` branch
 - add tests to `PyBoolNet/tests/` (the other location, `PyBoolNet/PyBoolNet/Tests/` is deprecated)

-## Contributions
-If you want to contribute code to PyBoolNet, please send pull requests to the `develop` branch.